How to Handle Multiple Time Zones in Google Calendar and Online Schedulers

 The more you move around, the more complicated it can get.
 If, for example, you are in a time zone other than the one you have set in your online scheduler, you’ll have to convert available times correctly.

-Someone just asked me the other day how I handle all this, so I put together a short video that explains my approach.
+When someone asked me how I handle all this, I put together a short video that explains my approach.
 The very next day, someone else asked me the same question, and I realized I should share this information with more people!
 Unfortunately, that original video from 2013 is no longer available (and was probably pretty out of date!), so I’m going to make another one.

 If you’re trying to find the best time for multiple people, check out Doodle, where you can propose some times/dates and people select the times they’re available.
 (I recently scheduled an online event with three other people in different time zones within just a couple hours using Doodle, without tons of emails back and forth!)

 This video outlines another way to use the time zone tools in Google Calendar when scheduling appointments:

 Another amazing website I use frequently is TimeAndDate.com.
 It has so many useful features for nomads and anyone who’s internationally inclined.
 There’s a world clock that will show you what time it is right now in major cities around the world (a great way to understand time zones at a glance), and a time zone converter and meeting planner (although it’s not quite as easy to use as World Time Buddy).
 I also love their calculators: the Date to Date Calculator tells you how many days there are between two dates (perfect if you need to know how many days until your next trip!), and the Date Calculator allows you to add any number of hours/days/weeks/months to a date and find out what date it will be (I use this to calculate visa stuff; if I have 90 days in a country, this will quickly tell me what date my visa runs out).